Cornelius Ingram: Philadelphia Eagles

-Ingram was drafted by the Philadelphia Eagles in the fifth round (153rd overall) of the 2009 NFL Draft on April 26, 2009, and eventually signed a four-year, $1.9 million contract.
+Ingram was selected by the Philadelphia Eagles in the fifth round (153rd overall) of the 2009 NFL draft on April 26, 2009, and eventually signed a four-year, $1.9 million contract.

 Ingram tore his anterior cruciate ligament during Philadelphia's training camp in 2009.
 This was the same injury that kept Ingram from playing his senior season at Florida.
 He was placed on injured reserve on September 1, 2009.
 He was waived on September 4, 2010 during final cuts, but was re-signed to the Eagles' practice squad on November 11.
 He was released from the practice squad on December 16.
 He was re-signed to the practice squad on December 22.
 His practice squad contract expired after the conclusion of the season.
 He was re-signed to a future contract on January 11, 2011.
 He was waived during final cuts on September 2.

 Detroit Lions

 The Detroit Lions signed Ingram to their practice squad on September 7, 2011.
 He was placed on the practice squad/injured list on September 13 and was released with an injury settlement on September 28.